GenisysPro/GenisysPro/README.md

 | :---: |
 | [![Travis CI](https://api.travis-ci.org/GenisysPro/GenisysPro.svg?branch=mcpe-1.2-beta)](https://travis-ci.org/GenisysPro/GenisysPro) |

 This is the branch for Minecraft PE/Windows v1.2 Beta.
+**This branch is still under development and might not be working at all.
+It is currently unsupported, which means that any issue about this branch will not be responded and will be closed.**
 **We DO NOT suggest any production use of this branch!** Both Minecraft Beta clients and this branch might be unstable.
-As Mojang is still developing v1.2 and may introduce any big change to the beta version at any time, this branch is **not intended to fully support v1.2 Beta yet**.

 ## Submitting Pull Requests
 If you would like to fix a problem or improve something that we have not done yet, feel free to send us a pull request.